-Updating the near native image in DISCO is done through with an overlay through the Overlay feature.
+Updating the near native image in DISCO can be accomplished using the Overlay feature.
 An overlay is a CSV or DAT file that, when applied to a review database via the overlay process in DISCO, can change the metadata, image, OCR text, or native file of a document.

 Preparing your image overlay file